-

 - Disciplinary action in the officer’s file

-- Unsatisfactory or missing COER
+- Missing COER

 - No current license on file in CCHQ (if required for Commissioning)